 The store downtown offers a bigger and better selection of one-of-a-kind gifts.
 It’s the perfect New Hampshire souvenir shop for those loath to discover that a “local craft” has been stamped with “Made in China.”
 Here, you’ll find the certified real deal.

 Chocolate lovers, beware.
 Once you step inside these antique doors, you’re hooked.

 Best Restaurants in Concord NH

 It’s so grass-roots and authentic, you might assume that you’ve stumbled into an Ole Irish Pub in Killarney.
 And what of those burgers?
-The McBarley with Russian dressing, pickles and roasted red onions ($12), and Korean BBQ with Soy Ginger Sauce and pickled cukes ($13) are just a few favorites.
+The McBarley with Russian dressing, pickles and roasted red onions, and Korean BBQ with Soy Ginger Sauce and pickled cukes are just a few favorites.

-Where to stay in Concord NH and Environs
+Hotels in Concord NH and Environs

 “Not what you expected, huh?” a perky receptionist says and most likely repeats each and every time a guest checks in.
-Suites are large, comfy and modern in an unfussy way that doesn’t assault the senses, with large flat-screen TV’s and plump white duvets topped by crisp pinstriped pillows.
-Updated bathrooms feature stone tile floors, modern fixtures and wonderful glass and mosaic-tile showers.
+Suites are large, comfy and modern in an unfussy way that doesn’t assault the senses.
+They feature large flat-screen TV’s and plump white duvets topped by crisp pinstriped pillows.
+Updated bathrooms have stone tile floors, modern fixtures and wonderful glass and mosaic-tile showers.

 And you don’t have to go far to dine in one of the best restaurants in town: Granite is just off the lobby.
 Rooms and Suites $135 – $240 per night.